Bringing Diversity from Diffusion Models to Semantic-Guided Face Asset Generation: Method

-With the corresponding geometries, the 2D portraits can be directly resampled to the corresponding UV space. \Cref{fig:data_prep_fig} illustrates the projected portraits.
-However, since only the frontal part of the face is visible, the missing regions in the boundary of the UV maps need to be completed.
-We first search for the nearest neighbor with the highest similarity to the projected portrait in a synthesized texture database, using Peak Signal-to-Noise Ratio (PSNR) as our measure.
-This database is derived from our scanned database, and we use it to find a reference to fill missing regions.
-It consists of UV-space images rendered using geometry and textures from the scanned database, combined with randomized lighting, as demonstrated in the PBR texture maps shown in \Cref{fig:data_prep_fig}.
-The complete UV-space texture is then obtained by blending the projected portraits and texture maps with the pyramid blending algorithm~\cite{burt1983multiresolution}.
-Finally, a sanity check is applied to filter out results with artifacts to maintain high data quality.
+Finally, to ensure the quality of the completed textures, a sanity check is applied to filter out results with artifacts to maintain high data quality.
 The filtering step keeps approximately $44K$ UV textures from the original $65K$ portraits.
-However, these textures still contain baked-in lighting, which are not part of our desired clean albedo.
+However, these textures still contain baked-in lighting, which is not part of our desired clean albedo.
 Therefore, a further normalization step is proposed in the next section.